CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_newborn_breastfeeding_basics_html.md

 --------------------------------------------------

-See CDC’s page [How Much and How Often to Breastfeed](/nutrition/infantandtoddlernutrition/breastfeeding/how-much-and-how-often.html) for more information on breastfeeding during the baby’s first days, weeks, and months of life.
+See CDCaÌ‚â‚¬TMs page [How Much and How Often to Breastfeed](/nutrition/infantandtoddlernutrition/breastfeeding/how-much-and-how-often.html) for more information on breastfeeding during the babyaÌ‚â‚¬TMs first days, weeks, and months of life.